 If you want a creative and professional Powerpoint presentation that has a sophisticated look, then you should use the Portfolio PowerPoint Template.
 Because of the minimal style, the presentation has a clean and organized look.

 For a creative, straightforward, and minimal presentation use the Pattern Minimal Powerpoint Template.
 Because of its minimal style, your audience will get a clear message that is short, sweet, and to the point.

 Do you have an important pitch deck coming up in the next days?
 We made a list of the best professional powerpoint templates in 2016.

 The availability of Powerpoint templates has grown exponentially over the years.
-Presentations themselves have become somewhat integrated in the routine of business and indeed creative projects, as meetings, conferences, interviews, roundups, and general events all involve the usage of presentations, and Powerpoint is often the choice of software that presenters use because of its concise flexibility, and clearly the large selection of templates.
+Presentations themselves have become somewhat integrated with the routine of business and indeed creative projects, as meetings, conferences, interviews, roundups, and general events all involve the use of presentations, and Powerpoint is often the choice of software that presenters use because of its concise flexibility, and clearly the large selection of templates.